 You can hardly take 10 steps in any direction on any blocks 19th-27th Streets between 10th and 11th Avenues in Chelsea without hitting a world-class contemporary art gallery.
 For a chic weekend date (since most galleries close at 6pm), swing by two that are guaranteed to have unmissable exhibitions: David Zwirner on 19th and Gagosian on 24th.
-Afterwards, elevator up to the rooftop of the McKittrick Hotel to the lush oasis of Gallow Green, a rooftop bar that truly feels like you’ve left the city and entered a private garden.
+Afterwards, stroll over to Porchlight, a cocktail bar that feels like a cross between a ski chalet and an apothecary.

 NYC Comedy Dates